 The Japan-IMF Scholarships Program for Advanced Studies (JISP) is financed by the government of Japan and administered by the IMF’s Institute for Capacity Development with assistance from the Institute of International Education (IIE) and International Education Blueprint (IEB) in Japan.

-- Course Level: The studentships are available to pursue a PhD program at a university outside of Japan.
+- Course Level: Scholarships are available to pursue a PhD program at a university outside of Japan.

-- Study Subject: The studentships are awarded in the field of macroeconomics.
+- Study Subject: Scholarships are awarded in the field of macroeconomics.

 - Paid summer internship.

 To cover the remaining years of study, JISP scholars are expected to secure another source of funding, usually through Research or Teaching Assistantship at their university.